| Appendix 5: Articles

 National Causes remain unchanged for they are the duties that

+will perpetually exists, he said.
 Today's government is no longer the State Law and Order

 Restoration Councul.
 It has been constituted as the State